jdhitsolutions/PSCalendar/README.md

 Install-Module PSCalendar
 ```

+It has been tested on PowerShell Core both under Windows and Linux and there is no reason these commands should not work.

 ## Get-Calendar

 The commands in this module have been updated to take advantage of new features in Windows PowerShell.
 The main function, [Get-Calendar](), will display the current month in the console, highlighting the current date with asterisks.